20 Habits For a Healthier, Happier Life

 Make Sunday a Meal-plan, Meal-prep, and Meal-making day

 Cook a big batch of something healthy that you can use for several lunches and dinners.
 Use the day to cut up veggies and have them ready to go as snacks and sides.
+Try the Blue Zones Meal Planner if you’re looking for a digital tool to help you along the way.

 Sign up to be an Organ Donor